 Of course this needs a platform to run on.
 Normally our test and development setup uses some hefty servers, for network stress-testing, fault simulation and so on.
 This time for fun we thought we would try a Raspberry Pi!.

-Version 4 of this SBC is a well-appointed offering.
-A full-spec GBE ethernet port, and a substantial amount of RAM, together with a 4-core processor is worth investigating.
-For this experiment we stuck with Raspbian as the OS, but for a real situation, nothing less than SELinux would be required.
+Version 4 of this single board computer is a well-appointed offering.
+A full-spec GBE Ethernet port, and a substantial amount of RAM, together with a 4-core processor is worth investigating.
+For this experiment we stuck with Raspbian as the OS, but for a permanent situation, nothing less than SELinux would be required.
 We also needed to add in the missing software components – ffmpeg, some dependency libraries and some handy networking tools for debugging.

 At the time of writing, ffmpeg needs to be built from sources to incorporate all we need to support the RTMPS protocol on Raspbian.
 This is quite straightforward.